 The meter shall withstand disturbances, as described in 6.4.1, which may be encountered under conditions of normal use; as stated in 6.2.1, no significant fault shall occur for any disturbance.

-An error shift larger than the fault limit prescribed in Table 6 constitutes a significant fault.
-For disturbances where no current is applied, a change in the registers or pulses of the test output shall not be considered as a significant fault if the change in the registers or equivalent energy of the test output, expressed in kWh, is less than critical change value.
+An error shift larger than the fault limit prescribed in Table 7 constitutes a significant fault.
+For disturbances where no current is applied, a change in the registers or pulses of the test output shall not be considered as a significant fault if the change in the registers or equivalent energy of the test output is less than the critical change value.
 The critical change value (x), is derived from the following formula:

 x = 10-6 × m × Unom × Imax